-There is a big difference between telling your side of the story and a narcissist smear campaign.
+There is a big difference between telling your side of the story and a Narcissistic Smear Campaign.

 Telling your side of the story simply states facts.
 There is no need to share jabs or insults and it looks like this:

 “I stopped talking to her because I was tired of the constant bullying and manipulation.
-A year later she posts this mean song all over the Internet, uses my name, identifies me and the song is her attempt to humiliate and ridicule me.
+A year later she posts this mean song all over the Internet, uses my name and identifies me.
+The song is her attempt to humiliate and ridicule me.
 It is classic cyberbullying and it’s against the law.
 I have asked her over and over to leave me alone.
 I’m not interested in fighting or continuing to engage her on any level, but she continues to watch me online and post attacks.”

 - Initiating contact with mutual friends to ask them to join their campaign against the victim.

 - Continuing to escalate the attack by widely posting insults and jabs in public online forums in an attempt to engage the victim.

 - Actively seeks out and befriends or engages anyone the bully might perceive as being an enemy of the victim too.

 - Continuing to campaign against the victim long after the victim has stopped participating.

 - Eventually assuming a pious posture while claiming the victim deserves to be treated poorly.